nko5/website/designs/blog/deploying-to-ubuntu.md

     ./deploy nko

-The rest of this post will explain how these instances are setup. **You don't need to read this**, but you might find it interesting, or useful if you run into problems, or are interested in customizing your deployment setup.
+The rest of this post will explain how these instances are setup. **You don't need to read this**, but you might find it useful if you run into problems, or interesting if you want to customize things.

-<h2 id="ubuntu-setup">How we setup Ubuntu</h2>
+<h2 id="ubuntu-setup">How we setup Ubuntu for NKO</h2>

 All the Ubuntu configuration happens in [the setup-ubuntu.sh script](https://github.com/nko4/website/blob/master/scripts/setup/setup-ubuntu.sh).